aheald-quadball/us-quadball-rulebook/rulebook.md

 5.5.1.
 Third dodgeball interference (Also results in double dodgeball turnover) 5.5.2.
 Improper immunity claim 5.5.2.
 Minor invalid immunity claim
 6.4.1.
 Minor illegal interposition interaction
 7.1.2.
-Minor failure to avoid a propelled quadball 7.5.3.
+Minor failure to avoid a propelled Quadball 7.5.3.
 Intentionally or egregiously illegally going or remaining out of bounds 7.5.4.
-Inbounding procedure violation (Also results in quadball turnover) 7.5.4.
+Inbounding procedure violation (Also results in Quadball turnover) 7.5.4.
 Illegally physically preventing the inbounding player from re-entering the pitch 8.4.3.
 Illegally pursuing the flag 9.1.4.
 Delaying the completion of the turnover procedure

 B-1.3.
 Turnover offenses

-The following offenses result in a turnover of either a quadball or a dodgeball:
+The following offenses result in a turnover of either a Quadball or a dodgeball:

 5.5.1 Third dodgeball interference \- Two dodgeballs are turned over (Also results in back to hoops)